What wood is this? Find out from one photo.

 Color, measured properly

 Your photo is converted to the perceptual CIELAB color space, the same one used in color science.
-The engine reads lightness, redness, and yellowness of the wood surface — robust medians, not averages that glare and shadows can skew — and applies a mild white-balance correction when the photo has a color cast.
+The engine reads lightness, redness, and yellowness of the wood surface — robust medians, not averages that glare and shadows can skew — and checks for the gray/tan desaturation of sun-weathered siding before relying on fresh-board color.

 2